inveniosoftware/invenio/docs/developers/git-workflow.rst

 (**maint-0.99**, **maint-1.0**, **maint-1.1**), but typically we use only
 ``maint`` for the latest stable release.

-The code that goes to the maintenance branch is of the bugfix nature only.
-It should not alter DB table schema, Invenio config file schema, local configurations in the ``etc`` folder, or template function parameters in a backward-incompatible way.
+The code that goes to the maintenance branch is of bugfix nature only.
+It should not alter DB table schema, Invenio config file schema, local configurations in the ``etc`` folder or template function parameters in a backward-incompatible way.
 If it contains any new features, then they are switched off in order to be fully compatible with the previous releases in this series.
 Therefore, for